NativeScript/docs-v7/docs/publishing/creating-launch-screens-ios.md

 * **LaunchImage.launchimage**: The resource that holds the images for your launch screen images (for iOS 7 and lower versions).

-* **LaunchScreen.AspectFill.imageset**: The resource that holds the background image for your LaunchScreen.storyboard (for iOS 8, 9, 10 and 11).
+* **LaunchScreen.AspectFill.imageset**: The resource that holds the background image for your LaunchScreen.storyboard (for iOS versions 8+).

-* **LaunchScreen.Center.imageset**: The resource that holds the centered image for your LaunchScreen.storyboard (for iOS 8, 9, 10 and 11).
+* **LaunchScreen.Center.imageset**: The resource that holds the centered image for your LaunchScreen.storyboard (for iOS versions 8+).

 ![Default asset catalog](../img/launch-screen/ios/launch-screen-howto-001.png "Default asset catalog")